betabanana/pharmajava/README.md

 # pharmajava

-#this is small project made by : mahdi boughrous , ahmed aboutaib et nouhaila bezzar <br>
+#this is a mini-project made by : mahdi boughrous , ahmed aboutaib et nouhaila bezzar <br>
-#you need to add these libraries first :
-jakrata.servlet.jsp.jstl-2.0.0.jar
-jakrata.servlet.jsp.jstl-api-2.0.0.jar
+#big thanks to prof : Yousef el mourabit